Liga ng mga Barangay

-Each barangay is represented in the League by their Punong Barangay'.
-In case of his absence or incapacity, a sanggunian member of the barangay shall be its representative after being elected for this purpose by its members.
+Each barangay is represented in the league by its barangay captain.
+In case of the absence or incapacity of the barangay captain, a barangay councilor shall serve as its representative after being elected for this purpose by its members.

 History

 The Liga ng mga Barangay began with the election in July 1992, of its first National President, Alex David from Caloocan.

 The Liga ng mga Barangay is the largest of local government associations whose members come from the grassroots level.
 It represents a membership of almost 42,000 barangays.

 The Liga began in 1958 with the organization of the Barrio Lieutenants’ Association of the Philippines (BLAP) organized through the assistance of the now-defunct Presidential Arm on Community Development.
 It had then a membership of around 20,000 barrio lieutenants.

 In 1972 (1963), Congress enacted Republic Act No. 3590, otherwise known as the Revised Barrio Charter, which altered the title of barrio lieutenant to captain, consequently changing the organization in the Federation of Barrio Captains of the Philippines (FBCP).

 Over the years, the membership significantly grew in number with the creation of new barrios.
 Thus, in 1972, the federation boasted a membership of 33,700.

 A few years following the declaration of Martial Law on September 21, 1972, the barrio was renamed into barangay.
 This paved the way for the organizational restructuring of the entire federation.
 Then, the former Department of Local Government and Community Development (DLGCD) issued Memorandum Circular No. 74-62 dated November 19, 1974, which mandated a change in the mode of membership of the federation.
 What was once a federation of only the heads of the different barrios became a federation which included the entire barrio councils.
 The mode of membership was no longer by individual barrio captain but by council.
 This tremendously increased the membership of the federation which has now reached approximately 40,000 barangays nationwide.